ztachip/ztachip/Documentation/mcore_programmer_guide.md

 Where:

    - dimension: PCORE array can be laid out as an 1D array or 2D array.
+Dimension must be in power of 2.

    - begin: starting index of dimension range.